ropensci/yfR/README.md

     messy as stock events such as splits or dividends are not properly registered.
 I was never able to match it with other data sources, specially for long time periods with lots of corporate events.
-My advice is to never use the data of individual stocks in production.
+My advice is to never use the data of individual stocks in production (research papers or academic documents – thesis and dissertations).

--   Since version 2.6 of BatchGetSymbols, from which this package was based, the cache system is session-persistent by default, meaning that whenever you restart your R session, you lose all your cached data.
-This is a safety feature for mismatching prices due to corporate events.

 ## Installation